marko-durasic/marko-durasic.github.io/_pages/about.md

 header: false
 ---

-Web Backend (mostly PHP, Magento), Software Developer and Linux Enthusiast based in Taipei, Taiwan
+Web Backend (mostly Golang, PHP/Magento), Software Developer and Linux Enthusiast based in Taipei, Taiwan

 ### More Information

 I am a proactive and driven Senior Software and Web Developer with long experience of working across both start-ups and large corporation, as well as multinational organisations mostly in Taipei, Taiwan.

-I have specific expertise in Magento PHP E-commerce framework, a proven ability to deliver projects on time and a strong problem-solving mind-set in regards of Magento 1 and 2 modules/extensions development using best practices and design patterns, testing and website optimization.

-New role would have to be the one in which I can further develop my skills within a team of experts, and deliver real value to a business.
+I enjoy further developing my skills and delivering real value to a business.

 Field of expertise and in the fields I am excited about , which are:
-Linux, Software and Web programming, mostly Magento PHP Framework but love to learn new technologies, as well as Chinese language.
+Linux, Software and Web programming, mostly Golang programming language and Magento PHP Framework.
+But I love to learn new technologies, as well as Chinese language.
-I have experience of working on backend development in Golang which is built by the master with a clean syntax and cool feature .Also PHP and developing e-commerce extensions and websites using PHP and Magento 1 & Magento 2 platforms .
-And some Python.
+I have experience and I enjoy working on backend development in Golang which is built by the masters for the masters,  with a clean syntax and cool features .As well I have expertise in PHP and developing e-commerce extensions and websites using PHP and Magento 1 & Magento 2 platforms.
+And some Python experience in my younger days.

+I have specific expertise in Magento PHP E-commerce framework, in modules/extensions development using best practices, as well as testing and website optimization.

 I am very enthusiastic about web programming and Linux Operating system.
 Worked with various Linux distros (Debian and RPM based) in my R&D teams.